mkarneim/pojobuilder/README.md

   }
 }
 ```
-Have a look at ["src/testdata/java/samples/UrlBuilder.java"] to see the generated source code.
+Have a look at [`UrlBuilder.java`] to see the generated source code.

 Please note that the factory method must be *public* and *static*.
 The method parameter names must match the names of the pojo's properties exactly.